A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Abstract

 \section{Abstract}

-The classical Penrose process and the collisional Penrose processes involve particles decaying or interacting very close to a spinning black hole, in which some particles acquire negative energy and fall into the black hole while others acquire that energy and can leave the system.
-Both processes involve an extreme form of frame dragging, i.e.\ the spinning black hole drags spacetime with it, and the spacetime ejects some of the particles with a large energy gain, similar to a projectile in a slingshot.
-Such extreme forms of frame dragging had long been believed to be unobservable as the efficiency for a black hole energizing particles in this way is very low.
-Here we report a new observational signature of this extreme sort of frame dragging.
-In rapidly spinning black holes in X-ray binaries, processes similar to collisional Penrose processes, but slightly less extreme, can give rise to a new spectral component with distinct spectral and polarimetric properties.
-Observations of this new spectral component with current or future broadband X-ray polarimeters will open a new window into testing Einstein's theory of gravity close to the edge of a black hole and can be used to measure the black hole spin.
+The Penrose process and the collisional Penrose process involve particles decaying or interacting very close to a spinning black hole, respectively, during which some particles are pushed into negative energy trajectories and fall into the black hole while others gain that energy and escape the system.
+These two processes are difficult to observe as they occur very rarely by chance.
+Here we report a new observational signature of similar, but less extreme processes occurring in and near the ergospheres of rapidly spinning black holes.
+We find that the reflection of the thermal emission from a geometrically thin, optically thick accretion disk can lead to the formation of a power-law component, even in the absence of a corona.
+Unlike the well-known Penrose processes, the scattering particles lose a good fraction of their energy, but are not pushed into negative energy trajectories.
+We emphasize that this new component has distinct spectral and polarimetric properties that can be used for its identification as long as it out-competes other power-law emission components.
+We emphasize that the new component needs to be taken into account when interpreting spectral and spectropolarimetric observations of black holes.
+The detection and unambiguous identification of the new component with current or future broadband X-ray spectral and spectropolarimetric missions can open a new window into testing Einstein's theory of gravity close to the edges of black holes, and opens up new opportunities to constrain black hole spins and inclinations.

 \keywords{\uat{Black holes}{162} --- \uat{General Relativity}{641} --- \uat{High Energy astrophysics}{739} --- \uat{X-ray astronomy}{1810}}